xllau/TRoM_annotation_v1.0/README.md

  + When launch the MATLAB, run Mark_Road.m then the interface as figure above will be shown.
  + More shortcut is the same as impoly, you can refer to 'help impoly' in matlab command window.
  + This is the first version, we will release new versions in the future.
- + If you feel awkwork to use this toolkit, welcome critic on this
+ + If you feel awkwork to use this toolkit, welcome critic on this or email to me: xllau@126.com.
+Please call me xiaolong liu.

+ This is part of the paper work: Benchmark for Road Marking Detection: Dataset Specification and Performance Baseline. we will be happy if you cite us.

+@inproceedings{xiaolong2017benchmark,
+title={Benchmark for Road Marking Detection: Dataset Specification and Performance Baseline},
+author={Xiaolong Liu, Zhidong Deng, Hongchao Lu, Lele Cao},
+booktitle={ITSC},
+year={2017}
+}